AlfiePerkins1/CSGO-Bible/Bible.md

   - Competitive
     - The mode played in proffesional CSGO, this the mode people first think of when thinking about CSGO as it is the gamemode that gives players ranks
+    - This is the only mode that affects your Competitive rank
     - Two teams of 5 players in a MR30 (*maxround 30, I.E the first team to 16 rounds wins and the game is tied at 15-15*)
     - After 15 rounds (half way through), both teams switch side (T -> CT, CT -> T)
     - Each round lasts 1 minute 55 seconds, however this is reduced/increased to 40 seconds when the T's plant the bomb